tpSpace/Hospital-DBMS/README.md

-A project for pdm (principle of database) at HCMIU.
+A project for principle of database management at HCMIU.
 - This is a simple web allows patients to view their personal profolio and make an appoiment with doctor.
 - Beisde patients we also have pages for doctor, staffs and nurces.